 Dividing the sacrifice

 After the animals are sacrificed, around one-third of the entire meat is offered to the poor, another one-third is distributed among the relatives and the rest is retained for one's own cosumption.

 It is one of the most important rituals of the Muslims.
 They are required to distribute alms to the poor and the needy people.

 The Muslims visit all their relatives and close ones to exchange the greetings of Bakrid.
 Bakrid is a happy celebration, and they even exchange gifts with each other.

 After the animals are sacrificed, a grand feast is prepared by all the Muslims.
 This feast is also one of the most eminent rituals of the festival of Bakrid.
-Friends, family, and relatives feast together to celebrate this great event.
+Friends, family, and relatives enjoy the feast together to celebrate this great event.

 Praying at the end of the day

-After the celebrations of the day are over, the family come together to thank God for all his blessings.
+After the celebrations of the day are over, the family members come together to thank God for all his blessings.

 Bakrid is celebrated with a lot of excitement among all the Muslims.
 Like all other festivals of Islam, especially the Ied-ul-Fitr and Bakrid are celebrated with all the complete rituals and rites.